 Monarch Viewing Tips

 Be quiet and respectful.
 Like all wild animals, the butterflies are spooked by loud sounds and sudden movements.
-To see as many critters as you can, talk softly and take your time.
+To see as many critters as you can, whisper and take your time.
 Also, the Sanctuary is in the middle of town, with private homes and hotels surrounding it.
 Dogs are not allowed at the Sanctuary.

 Don't touch or pick up the butterflies.
 The police department in Pacific Grove enforces the city's ordinance against molesting any butterflies.
 The fine is a stiff $1,000.